 What Do You Need to Open a Checking Account?

-Before opening the account, it’s always best to compare different banks and account’s types to find the one the is best for your needs.
+Before opening the account, it’s always best to compare different banks and account types to find the best for your needs.
 Once you have identified the best account for you, you can then proceed to open it.
-Most banks will require you to be over 18 years old or else have a co-signer in the account.
+Most banks will require you to be over 18 years old or have a co-signer in the account.
 They will also run a background credit check before you can open an account with them.

 How Do you Choose the Best Checking Account?

-As different banks offer different types of accounts with different features you should consider what features are important for you.
-For example, some banks will require you to hold a minimum balance in the bank account, or charge you for overdraft limits.
-Other fees you should consider is the monthly maintenance or any fees associated with going over the maximum amount of transactions each month.
+As different banks offer different types of accounts with different features, you should consider what features are important.
+For example, some banks will require you to hold a minimum balance in the bank account or charge you for overdraft limits.
+Other fees you should consider are the monthly maintenance or any fees associated with going over the maximum amount of transactions each month.